Benefits of Saturated Fats

 By: Maria Emmerich – of Mind Body Health

-Maria will be contributing to CNY Fertility’s website 1-2 times a month.
-She is a ketogenic diet & lifestyle expert and shares Dr. Kiltz’ passion for living a happy and healthier lifestyle!
+Maria is a ketogenic diet & lifestyle expert who shares Dr. Kiltz’s passion for living a happy and healthier lifestyle!

 1. Saturated fatty acids make up at least 50% of the cell membranes.
 They are what create our cells necessary stiffness and integrity.